 Coasteering is a Welsh gift to the adventuring world, invented around St Davids in South West Wales some 30 years ago.
 One of its pioneers, Andy Middleton of TYF Adventure, describes it as “a unique and intoxicating combination of climbing, scrambling, leaping and swimming along the coastline”.

 Much of the coastline is perfect for surfing, where you can share the waves with what former European longboard champion Chris Griffiths of Mumbles calls “an eclectic bunch of characters from all walks of life”.
-It's even possible to go surfing inland if you visit Surf Snowdonia – an artificial lagoon where perfect waves are guaranteed and suitable for beginners or more experienced riders.
+It's even possible to go surfing inland if you visit Surf Snowdonia in Adventure Parc Snowdonia – an artificial lagoon where perfect waves are guaranteed and suitable for beginners or more experienced riders.

 Beautiful, remote islands such as Skomer, Skokholm and Ramsey in the south and Bardsey in the north (all named by Viking visitors many centuries ago) are ideal to explore on a boat expedition.
 Apart from your fellow passengers, your company may include seals, dolphins, porpoise and whales in the water, and gannets, puffins and guillemots in the air.

-From the tip of Snowdon to the Atlantic waves that break on the Gower Peninsula, Wales is a nation where you can choose your own adventure.
+From the tip of Yr Wyddfa (Snowdon) to the Atlantic waves that break on the Gower Peninsula, Wales is a nation where you can choose your own adventure.